 Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, the Board of Directors, applicable management, and Beacon College Prep, Inc. and is not intended to be and should not be used by anyone other than these specified parties.

 SHARFF, WITTMER, KURTZ, JACKSON & DIAZ, P.A.

-Sharf, Wittmer, Kuntz, Jickson & D'uz, P.A.
+Utmer, Kurtz, Jackson + Duy, P.A.

 Certified Public Accountants